mbsantiago/ollin/docs/installation/main.rst

 Installation with pip
 =====================

-To install ollin with pip package manager just run the following command in the terminal::
+To install Ollin with pip package manager just run the following command in the terminal::

   pip install ollin